×

 Smithsonite Details

 The healing properties and qualities associated with the gemstones may vary with respect to different zodiac signs.
 In Asian countries, the art of using crystals for therapeutic uses has been documented centuries ago.
 In this art of crystal healing, Smithsonite Benefits have been well identified and tested.
+Some prominent healing properties of this gemstone are Emotional healing.
 However, it should be ensured that before wearing this gemstone, Smithsonite information and the science related to it should be well-understood.

 The belief that Smithsonite is useful in healing one's physical and mental ailments, is recognized since centuries.
 Gemologists believe that prominent gem criteria are its radiated energies, the streak and the Talismanic properties.
 All these factors are highly governed by Physical Properties of Smithsonite such as cleavage, fracture and specific gravity.
 Some prominent Smithsonite details and interesting facts are provided here.

-• Origin: Primarily obtained in Southern and central Africa and USA.
+• Origin: Primarily obtained in USA and Southern and central Africa.

 • Color: Common colors observed are Brown, Green, White, gray, Blue, Yellow.